The Ultimate Guide To White Tea Benefits

 "Thank God for tea!
 What would the world do without tea!
 How did it exist?
 I am glad I was not born before tea." - Sydney Smith.

-It has been shown to be particularly effective in reducing the risk of bowel, stomach and prostate cancer, thanks to its special antioxidants called flavonoids.
+It is particularly effective in reducing the risk of bowel, stomach and prostate cancer, thanks to its special antioxidants called flavonoids.
 So if you know a drink has the power to keep your cancer risk low, why wouldn't you drink it?

 The Bottom Line